XraySpectroscopy/xafsorg/docs/index.rst

 XAFS.
 The emphasis has traditionally been on the heavier elements (of Z>15 or so).

-An energy-tunable Xx-ray source is needed to measure XAFS, which typically means a synchrotron is used.
+An energy-tunable X-ray source is needed to measure XAFS, which typically means a synchrotron is used.
 Unlike diffraction-based techniques for studying atomic structure of matter, XAFS does not require a crystalline samples.